 As always, we are conscious of the importance of exposing our students to artists and teachers other than those currently on faculty.
 Lectures, master classes, workshops, and seminars conducted by distinguished professionals in the field are held each year as part of the educational and professional experience, either on campus or as part of the Kennedy Center American College Theatre Festival.
 Visit www.kcactf.org for more information about the Festival.
-The theatre program also sponsors the national Playwriting Competition for thirty-four years and produces the winning play during the next academic year.
+The theatre program also sponsors the national Playwriting Competition and produces the winning play during the next academic year.
 Students thus have the opportunity to work with the authors on original scripts in creating roles for the first time.

 Our students and alumni have had performance opportunities and jobs with companies like Lyric Opera, Pittsburg Civic Light Opera, Light Opera Oklahoma, and of course Music Theatre of Wichita.
 We also have graduates in AEA (Actor's Equity Association), SAG (Screen Actor's Guild), ITASE (The International Alliance of Theatrical Stage Employees), and many nationally and internationally recognized organizations.
 With the training received in the Theatre Program at Wichita State University, you can rest assured with the skills that will advance and secure you into a career in the theatre for years to come!